-The time varying density operator $\rho(t)$ of the two spins which Bob controls is found to be
+The time varying density operator $\varrho(t)$ of the two spins which Bob controls is found to be

 Fig. 6 The dual-rail protocol for perfect quantum communications through spin chain channels.
 The upper part of the figure shows an arbitrary superposition of the logical qubit states being encoded at one end of the parallel chains (the dotted box shows the encoded states of a qubit).
 The lower parts of the figure show two possible states of the chain after the passage of some time and Bob's measurement.
 Bob's success corresponds to the state being received perfectly on the spins at his end of the chain.
 His failure corresponds to the information being retained in parts of the chain not accessed by Bob, as shown in the lower left hand side of the figure.
-Strictly speaking the state corresponding to failure will be a superposition of all states in which the dotted box is at sites other than N.
+Strictly speaking the state corresponding to failure will be a superposition of all states of the form shown in the lower left hand side, i.e., it will be a superposition of all those states in which the dotted box is at sites other than N.